 The pale pink hellebore is a seedling from the garden having the darker Lenten rose and white Hellebore niger as parents.
 While the spring snowflakes – Leucojum vernum grow between the two hellebores.

 |single flowering snowdrops – Galanthus nivalis|

-I've lots of snowdrops in the garden and those in the sunnier parts are nearly finished flowering.
+There are lots of snowdrops in the garden.While some have finished flowering in the sunnier parts of the garden.
 These ones grow in the shade along side the Pulmonaria officinalis.